-Often people mispronounce or misspell words, and sometimes it's really irritating to see, especially when it seems impossible that the person doesn't know how to pronounce it correctly.
+I sometimes find it irritating to see people mispronounce or mispell words, especially when it seems impossible that the person doesn't know how to pronounce it correctly.
 The example that irritated me most was hearing a presentation on the science of trees pronounce "mature" as "muh-turr" - no ch.
 I made fun of it to everyone I was with afterward.
 Some time after I started hearing other people say it outside of that, and I got even more agitated.

 But a few years later, I learned something.